 Victims of police officers say many advocates don't realize how difficult their situation is.
 They're disappointed and frustrated when they have to educate the very people they turned to for help.
-Explore how officers' professional skills and training spill over into their personal lives.
+Learn how officers' professional skills and training spill over into their personal lives.